investorphem/Strings-tool/README.md

 @investorphem/string-tools

 ---

 Description

-@investorphem/string-tools is a lightweight and robust collection of string utility functions for JavaScript developers.
-It includes commonly needed functions like capitalizing strings, converting to kebab-case, and reversing strings.
+@investorphem/string-tools is a robust and lightweight JavaScript utility library for common string operations.
+Designed for developers, it provides easy-to-use functions for capitalization, kebab-case conversion, reversing strings, and more.

+Features

+Capitalize the first letter of any string

+Convert strings to kebab-case

+Reverse strings efficiently

+Lightweight and dependency-free

+Fully automated GitHub Actions publishing workflow

 Installation